TechnoMageKOMT/Programming_Notes/GIT_Notes.md

 ### Git origins and remotes

-An origin is where the remote code is being sent to or saved or hosted.
+An origin is where the remote code is being hosted and could be different places depending on the collaborators if any.

 ```bash
   ~$ git remote -v